Mpox (monkeypox) is a disease caused by infection with the mpox virus.

 Vaccination is the best tool available to protect against mpox.
 Vaccination reduces the risk of getting mpox and the risk of severe disease.
 No vaccine is 100 per cent effective, and infection may occur in people who are vaccinated.
 It is important for people with mpox symptoms to get tested, even if they have been vaccinated.

-If you have questions about accessing the Mpox vaccine in the Barwon South West region, please email [email protected]
+If you have questions about accessing the Mpox vaccine in the Barwon South West region, please email [email protected].

 More information on Mpox is available from the Victorian Department of Health and the Better Health Channel.